 If you have a long drive to your chosen birthing hospital, you may want to locate a closer location to have as a backup if needed.

 By paying attention to your baby’s movements every day in the third trimester, you will have the peace of mind to know when things are OK and when things have changed.
 It’s like having a data download for your motherly intuition!

-With the Count the Kicks app, you can even download and share data via text or email directly with your healthcare provider.
+With the Count the Kicks app, you can download your kick counting data via text or email and send it directly to your healthcare provider.
 This data can serve as a helpful tool for discussing your baby’s movement with your healthcare provider, especially during telehealth appointments.